 The boomers planned it so that their endless vacation would never end until they were gone.
 In fact, many are on vacation even as we speak, permanent indexed retirement at tax payers’ expense, traveling the world; the ultimate sponges, as so many of them were in the sixties.
 And I just don't get it and never have.
 You can't legislate yourselves free medical care, pension plans, education, unemployment insurance, and bill your children and grand children for the cost (or imported immigrant labor).
 It's indecent just on the face of it.
 You can't run a long-term middle-class financed ponzi-insurance-scheme run by the state and pat yourself on the back because you got out before the house of cards collapsed.
 That kind of intergenerational wealth transfer is immoral.

 Most boomers are creatures of the handmaiden state, and so oblivious to reality that they don’t even know the size of the accumulated Canadian debt - well over a trillion dollars.
 It has been significant and stubborn since the first Trudeau regime, for almost three decades.
-Of course, as frightening as this is, it's a delusional figure for political hacks to argue over; almost every single province is also in hock, many municipalities as well, and personal consumer debt in Canada is at an outrageously high level; average Canadian's non-mortgage debt was $26,000 per capita, 2011.
+Of course, as frightening as this is, it's a delusional figure for political hacks to argue over; almost every single province is also in hock, many municipalities as well, and personal consumer debt in Canada is at an outrageously high level; average Canadian's non-mortgage debt was $26,000 per capita, 2011, see current.
 "A new analysis by Canadian Imperial Bank of Commerce on consumer debt shows that families that already are borrowers are driving virtually all of the increase in the country's debt load.
 Much of the rise is being driven by the baby boom generation, raising concerns that a demographic group that should be focusing on saving for retirement is instead digging itself faster into a financial hole."
 (Source: The Globe and Mail.)

-The boomers hold over one third of the non-mortgage personal debt in Canada; I won't speak to the Americans, but you can imagine the figures are similar even if their debt crisis is far more severe, see Obama's New Mandate.
+The boomers hold over one third of the non-mortgage personal debt in Canada; I won't speak to the Americans, but you can imagine the figures are similar even if their debt crisis is far more severe, see Debt.
 Many boomers are now financing their party with the outright immoral reverse home mortgages; they are not only going to leave a nationally accumulated debt, a provincial one, a municipal one, a personal one, but they're going to make sure no form of savings is left behind for the next generation after they are gone: that's how selfish they are!
 Their parents not only left them their homes but often generous cash assets to share among themselves.
 Instead the boomers fought over the inheritances and were beggarly in their personal charity afterwards.
 All the while, they preached public brotherly love in the form of state owned schemes which would look after them without cost until the day they died, which can't happen soon enough, but unfortunately won't.
 Their state licensed subsidized doctors and free medical insurance scheme will keep them in better health than their children can expect when they grow old.
 The boomers also flocked to their anaemic churches which couldn’t incite a mouse to flee a burning building let alone make better people.
 Their religions are self-serving and tax-subsidized societies, the very definition of hypocrisy: if you are a religion and are justifying the handmaiden state, then agree at least that churches should pay taxes like everyone else!

 There are thousands of young people without work, those who find it will never see the pensions their parents have, nor the vacation packages at work nor the opportunities at education in youth.
 When I went to university it cost me four or five hundred dollars a year, now it costs seven or eight thousand.
 The boomers give nothing back, just take and take.
 If they could get away with it, they would have government mandate and subsidize their vacation, vet-care, flat-screen televisions and cars.
 They're the soft headed generation for the nanny-state with a sense of entitlement that reaches to the level of the pornographic.
 Austerity occurs only in their nightmares.
 When they get depressed they go shopping.
 Their political elixir was a lazy French millionaire who rescued them from austere fifties into a ‘go all night 24/7 Keynesian 7/11’ with two hardy crooks who followed him still collecting their lucrative government pensions rather than being in prison where they belong.
 All hand-selected by the boomers.
 Trudeau left us 125 billion dollars in debt, Mulroney and Chrétien, 500 billion.
 Paul Martin paid off nearly 90 billion of it and was quickly thrown out of office before he could reduce the size of government.
 Now luckless Canadians have Harper.
 If he pays down a penny of the debt before his term is up I’ll be surprised.
 Remember, Liberals are big spenders, but Conservatives are even bigger spenders.
 Before Trudeau, we were solvent.
 Now?
 Perhaps never again until the roof caves in, at any rate, his son seems to be made of his father's ideology.